phylum-dev/documentation/docs/artifact_repositories/about.md

 # Artifact Repositories

-Phylum for Artifact Repositories allows users to configure their artifact repositories and/or package managers to block untrusted packages.
+Phylum for artifact repositories allows users to configure their artifact repositories and/or package managers to block untrusted packages.

 ## How It Works
 Instead of pointing your system to the primary ecosystem registry, configure it to point to Phylum.
-Set your Phylum policy and Phylum will block any package or version that violates the policy.
+[Set your Phylum policy](../knowledge_base/policy.md) and Phylum will block any package or version that violates the policy.

 ## Supported Ecosystems